Sinan81/cpsc128/README.md

 s = 'Hello World'               #create string s = ''.join(alist)              #create string from a list

+#iterate over characters in a string
+for c in s:
+	print(c)

 # access
 s[0]                            #get 0th element